gastonreif/Heritage-avionics-package/readme.txt

 Video tutorial here:

 Features:
-NEW*Compatibility for X-Plane 12.08
-NEW*PREMIUM ONLY*Animated cabin service
-NEW*PREMIUM ONLY*Joystick mappings for VSI and Reheats NEW*PREMIUM ONLY*GPWS aural warnings
-NEW*PREMIUM ONLY*Possible to refill tanks 9,10 and 11 from main tanks 1,2,3 and 4.
-NEW*PREMIUM ONLY*Aircondition fail groups working
-NEW*PREMIUM ONLY*Ability to check GPU quality before power up NEW*PREMIUM ONLY*Flight director can hold pitch without autopilot active NEW*PREMIUM ONLY*Landing gear handle has now neutral position too NEW*PREMIUM ONLY*flight recorder interval improved NEW*PREMIUM ONLY*selectable 321 noise call via clock mode timer NEW*PREMIUM ONLY*automatic bank limits at supersonic speeds *PREMIUM ONLY*Improved CG computer
-*PREMIUM ONLY*Saving last state of switches and knobs *PREMIUM ONLY*Flight data recording facility
-*PREMIUM ONLY*Emergency landing gear deployment *PREMIUM ONLY*Rebuilt INS independent units with remote function and plan import *PREMIUM ONLY*New transponder unit with new TCAS *PREMIUM ONLY*ITEM computers operational for the first time in Concorde sim world *PREMIUM ONLY*Independent reheats and throttles in VR as well *PREMIUM ONLY*Anti-ice tests, intake tests and gear fail monitor *PREMIUM ONLY*Breakers panel with labels and some working breakers *PREMIUM ONLY*PA/FA panel for cabin lights and safety announcements *PREMIUM ONLY*Aeration modeled, use de-air pumps *PREMIUM ONLY*Standby and emergency visor and nose switches and handle working *PREMIUM ONLY*Enhanced fuel system
-*PREMIUM ONLY*Passangers in the cabin (requires CDB Library) *PREMIUM ONLY*various fixes over v300
--Fully operational CG computer with all displays and knobs -Fuel consumed counters now operational
+*NEW* Fully operational CG computer with all displays and knobs *NEW* Fuel consumed counters now operational
--Engine control schedule now simulated and affect N2 and EGT instruments -Improved engine instruments behavior
+*NEW* Engine control schedule now simulated and affect N2 and EGT instruments *NEW* Improved engine instruments behavior
--Plessey PVS1580 data acquisition computer, firstime ever simulated -Visual windshield icing
+*NEW* Plessey PVS1580 data acquisition computer, firstime ever simulated *NEW* Visual windshield icing
--Improved cabin pressurization with oxygen system -Three independent chronometers all with timer function -Automatic fuel trim transfer with load limiters -Takeoff CG 54% switch operational
+*NEW* Improved cabin pressurization with oxygen system *NEW* Three independent chronometers all with timer function *NEW* Automatic fuel trim transfer with load limiters *NEW* Takeoff CG 54% switch operational
--Improved Decision height alert
+*NEW* Improved Decision height alert
--ISA temperature gauge now simulated on FE panel too -Altitude, temperature and speed indicators new in FE panel -Improved exterior lightning and cabin ambient lightning -Improved cabin temperature settings
+*NEW* ISA temperature gauge now simulated on FE panel too *NEW* Altitude, temperature and speed indicators new in FE panel *NEW* Improved exterior lightning and cabin ambient lightning *NEW* Improved cabin temperature settings
--fully compatible with latest Colimata Concorde FXP 3.12 -more warning lights for secondary engine instruments on engineer's panel -changed night cabin interior lightning
+-fully compatible with latest Colimata Concorde FXP 2.01A -more warning lights for secondary engine instruments on engineer's panel -changed night cabin interior lightning
 -removed avitab integration, better use standalone for positioning